sdelpercio/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express can be used to create simple servers and routing to handle different types of requests.
+Also, express is a lightweight library, which makes it easy to configure to your liking with different dependencies.

 - [ ] Describe Middleware?

+Middleware are functions that perform an operation to a request and can then either pass that request on or send a response back to the client.

 - [ ] Describe a Resource?

+Resources are data stored in either a server or database that can be retrieved upon successful request from a client.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a status code of 200-299 to let the clients know that a request was successful.

 - [ ] How can we partition our application into sub-applications?

+We can partition our server application into sub applications by distributing the routes depending on what resources they serve.

 ## Minimum Viable Product